 Kristina Ishmael is an educator, learner, thought leader, advocate, and agent of change.
 She is the Senior Project Manager of the Learning Technologies Project at New America where she supports states, districts, and educators rethinking the role of instructional materials to create deeper learning opportunities for students.
 She previously served as the K-12 Open Education Fellow at the U.S. Department of Education’s Office of Educational Technology.
 Kristina is passionate about changing teaching and learning to provide equitable access and opportunities to all learners.

-Dr. Matthew X. Joseph has been a school and district leader in many capacities in public education over his 25 years in the field.
+Dr. Matthew X. Joseph is currently the director of curriculum and instruction in Leicester Public School (MA).
+Matt has been a school and district leader in many capacities in public education over his 25 years in the field.
 Experiences such as the Director of Digital Learning and Innovation in Milford Public Schools (MA), elementary school principal in Natick, MA and Attleboro, MA, classroom teacher, and district professional development specialist have provided Matt incredible insights on how to best support teaching and learning.
 He is the author of Power of Us: Creating Collaborative Schools and co-author of Modern Mentoring, Reimagining Teacher Mentorship (Due out, fall 2019).

 Brian Smith is currently an Instructional Content Coach in Digital Learning for the Education Service Center Region 11 in Texas, providing personalized PD and digital culture changing opportunities for teachers, administrators and students in regards to technology integration within the learning Environment.
 He is also responsible for providing support for schools in the area of digital equity by providing equal access and learning opportunities for all students.
 Be it via 1:1 programs, Student Tech Squad, Innovation Leadership Committees or Social Engagement Events for parents, it has always been about how to Make Learning Addictive for students, teachers, schools, and communities.
 This fervor has afforded him the opportunity to speak as a presenter at various local and national conferences.